CX-Box/cxbox-doc/docs/widget/type/groupinghierarchy/groupinghierarchy.md

     === "Pre-hidden columns"

-        Сan also set columns to be pre-hidden, meaning they will be hidden when the widget opens.
+        Can also set columns to be pre-hidden, meaning they will be hidden when the widget opens.

         Add in **options** parameter **additional** to corresponding **.widget.json**.